kinglavi/machineLearningCourseSpark/README.md

         R2 on test data = 0.622555
 5. read the new data and run the model on it.
 6. merge the prediction and write it to csv - "201801-fordgobike-tripdata-predictions.csv"

+# running
+Run the main.py file with no parameters. ( notice - you should config to work with your own spark)